RauhanAhmed/HyperRez/README.md

 - **Dual Network Integration:** Combines Real-ESRGAN and GFPGAN for comprehensive image enhancement.
 - **Gradio Interface:** Seamlessly deployed into production using Gradio Interface for an interactive and user-friendly experience.
 - **GPU Acceleration:** Optimized for GPU processing, ensuring fast and efficient image enhancement (Note: Performance may be suboptimal on CPUs).
-- **PyPI Integration:** Available on PyPI as the "Pixl" library for easy installation and use.
+- **PyPI Integration:** Available on PyPI as the "HyperRez" library for easy installation and use.

 ## Screenshots